 In 1998 I was honored with the University Scholar-Teacher of the Year award, and from 2000-2003 I served as University Professor of Social Science.
-I'm a past member of the Board of Directors of the Colorado Endowment for the Humanities.
-I'm Past President of the University of Denver Faculty Senate, President of the DU chapter of the American Association of University Professors (AAUP), and past Co-President of the AAUP Colorado Conference.
+I'm a past member of the Board of Directors of Colorado Humanities.
+I'm Past President of the University of Denver Faculty Senate, past President of the DU chapter of the American Association of University Professors (AAUP), and past Co-President of the AAUP Colorado Conference.
 In 2014 I received the National AAUP's William S. Tacey Award for outstanding contributions to the Colorado Conference.

-I'm currently researching and teaching issues in urban anthropology; specifically, how people of different cultural backgrounds interact with, and are shaped by, the built environment of the city.
+I'm currently focused on researching and teaching issues in the anthropology of the city; specifically, how people of different cultural backgrounds interact with, and are shaped by, the urban built environment.
 I blog about urban space, architecture, culture, planning, and design at Intercultural Urbanism.
 I'm a featured blogger at the public interest urban planning website Planetizen.
 My new book is entitled Intercultural Urbanism: City Planning from the Ancient World to the Modern Day.

 Banner Photograph: "Four Sisters", Togeye Canyon NM (by Dean Saitta)